 - Here is a Google map to Bowerman Barn.

 - Please visit our Volunteer Information and FAQs page for general information.

 - Plan to arrive between 5pm & 7pm on October 6.
 HistoriCorps will not provide dinner this first night.
 The first meal will be breakfast, on October 7; the last will be lunch on October 11.

 - HistoriCorps will provide volunteers camping at Alpine View Campground, about a mile from the barn.
 This site has limited space for RVs/trailers.
 There are limited water hookups and a dump station, but no electrical hookups.

 - Volunteers are required to bring their own camping gear including tent and sleeping bag.

 - HistoriCorps will provide volunteers with meals including: breakfast, lunch, dinner, water and snacks.

 - Field staff will train volunteers in the project work.
 All tools are provided.
 Please do not bring your own tools – we don’t want them to get lost!

-- Volunteers are responsible for their transportation to and from the project and campsite.
+- Volunteers are responsible for their transportation to and from the campsite and project site (it's close).